 - Help protect and care for unwed mothers and their unborn children.

-The Joshua Fund has also worked in the West Bank and Gaza—as well as in Israel's neighboring countries to:
+The Joshua Fund has also worked in the Palestinian Territories, as well as in Israel's neighboring countries to:

 - Help build a ministry training center in Iraq, run by Iraqi Christians.

 - Provide food and relief supplies to Muslims and persecuted Christians.